 This way, you don’t need to remove your phone number from business listings or change your number at all.

 Are spam texts legal?

-There are two exceptions to the FCC law regarding spam texts:
+There are two exceptions to the law:

 Why are spam texts so difficult to stop?